PetoMPP/tool-lists-maker/README.md

 #to be done

-add a switch for looking for files in rootdir or for files in subdirs, or get all files from the dir and subdirs adding a gui/a local webpage service (Django) executing a query for making the list in tdm
+add an option for user to specify source folder add a switch for looking for files in rootdir or for files in subdirs, or get all files from the dir and subdirs adding a gui/a local webpage service (Django) executing a query for making the list in tdm